canax/controller/README.md

 | `Anax\Controller\ErrorhandlerController` | General error handler controller presenting a error page when a route is not found or throws an exception, only for internal routes. |
 | `Anax\Controller\FlatFileContentController` | A rough implementation of a flat file content controller reading markdown files from `content/` ant formatting into html and displaying in a page. |

-The following are sample controllers and exists as sample to copy and paste when you build your own controller.
+The following are sample controllers that exists as samples, to copy and paste, when you build your own controller.

 | Class, interface, trait                 | Description |
 |-----------------------------------------|-------------|